Physical Therapists are Playing On An Uneven Field. Are You Ready For A New Game?

 February 1, 2020

 While this marketing genius, public speaker and venture capitalist was totally shocked to learn that most physical therapy practices are struggling just to survive, it really didn’t come to any surprise to me.
-Over the past decade, I’ve watched our profession get knocked around by insurance companies.
-Physical therapists have to beg and plead for every reimbursement dollar.
-Furthermore, there are countless "factory style" corporate chains monopolizing our space.
-In fact, I've even seen some private practice owners dusting off their resumes and going to work for the companies that essentially put them out of business.
-Others are totally stepping away from the profession.
+Over the past decade, I have watched our profession get knocked around by insurance companies.
+We have to beg and plead for every reimbursement dollar.
+Furthermore, there are countless "factory style" PT chains monopolizing our space.
+In fact, I've even seen some private practice owners dust off their resumes and go to work for the companies that essentially put them out of business.
+Others are stepping away from the profession totally.

 SURVIVAL OF THE FITTEST

-They are simply playing a losing game dictated by insurance companies (that clearly undervalue our work) on a field dominated by much bigger, stronger and faster players.
+Put simply, we are playing a losing game dictated by insurance companies that clearly undervalue our work.
+We are also on a field that is dominated by much bigger, stronger and faster players.

 In New Jersey, we’ve been contending with these field conditions since the turn of the century.
 Insurance reimbursements have dwindled away.
-The only thriving practices are part of hospital systems that have negotiated higher contracted insurance reimbursement rates, or corporate PT chains that treat people in ultra high volume.
+So the only thriving practices are those that are part of a hospital system that has negotiated higher contracted insurance reimbursement rates, or those that are part of a corporate PT chain that treat their patients in ultra high volume.

-Some of our colleagues have attempted to level the playing field by pleading with insurance companies for more.
+Some of our colleagues have attempted to level the playing field by pleading with insurance companies for more reimbursement.
 After all, not all physical therapy is the same.
-Shouldn’t insurance reimburse more to a physical therapist who spends quality time with each patient, as compared to a physical therapy “ringmaster” who juggles 3-4 patients at the same time?
+So shouldn’t they reimburse more to a physical therapist who spends quality time with each patient individually, as compared to a physical therapy “ringmaster” who juggles 3-4 patients at the same time?

 Unfortunately the answer is no. The current reimbursement model rewards those who are most productive in terms of billable procedure codes, not in terms of clinical outcomes.